facilitation

 Feb – June 2026 ONLINE

 This programme brings together somatic movement and coaching practice to create space for artists, therapists, coaches and educators who are at a crossroads of their professional practice to reflect upon, re-align and reframe their work and/or career pathway from an embodied and creative perspective.
-Participants will be invited to move and reflect on their current work, drawing on somatic stimuli to do with orientation, alignment and transitions to generate reflections and insights.
+Participants will be invited to move and reflect on their current work, drawing on somatic stimuli to do with orientation and transitions to generate reflections and insights.
 Sessions will involve some movement guided activities, as well as time for individual processing and sharing in small groups.

-Sat 7 February 2026 (12.00-4.00pm)
+Sat 7 February 2026 (12.00-4.00pm UK time)

 Sat 28 February 2026 (12.00-4.00pm)